 (D) Coordinating participation by all employees in training programs developed internally or provided by outside contractors; and

-(E) Administering and analyzing an annual training and development needs survey.
+(E) Administering and analyzing annual training and development needs surveys.
 The survey may coincide with the completion of the annual performance review process.

-(8) Conducting performance reviews of personnel who administer human resources functions at each organization in relation to best practices pursuant to articles seven, eight, nine and nine-a of this chapter and rules of the commission and council.
+(10) As requested, assisting boards of governors and/or presidents in conducting performance reviews of personnel who administer human resources functions at each organization in relation to best practices pursuant to articles seven, eight, nine and nine-a of this chapter and rules of the commission and council.
 Human resources personnel at each organization shall be evaluated at least once within each three-year period.
-The Vice Chancellor shall analyze the results of these evaluations and target training and professional development to identified areas of deficiency.
+Copies of evaluations will be submitted to the Vice Chancellor who shall analyze the results of these evaluations and target training and professional development to identified areas of deficiency.